Supervisory Research Forum

 The Supervisory Research Forum (SURF) is a virtual community of expertise for regulators, policymakers, and subject-matter specialists in retail credit and the supervision and regulation of banking institutions.
 We seek to build the body of relevant knowledge, connect professionals working in this area, and elevate the sector dialogue.
 To this end, we aggregate knowledge, sponsor workshops, and author a newsletter that combines expert insight with notifications about policy developments and new research in the field.

-SURF is an initiative of Supervision, Regulation, and Credit at the Federal Reserve Bank of Philadelphia.
+SURF is an initiative of the Supervision, Regulation, and Credit Department at the Federal Reserve Bank of Philadelphia.

 An Initial Attempt to Evaluate the Impact of the COVID-19 Crisis on Consumers - Q1 2021

 Summary of the Recent Workshop on Credit Card Lending and Payments - Q4 2020

 Are Fintech Firms Reaching Out to Underserved Consumers? - Q3 2020

 How Mortgage Losses Became the Primary Catalyst for the Financial Crisis - Q1 2020

 Conference Summary — Stress Testing: A Discussion and Review - Q3 2019